ychen-207523/BingeSuggest/proj3/Proj3Changes.md

 ### Saved Reviews
 Users can rate their favorite (or least favorite) movies out of ten possible points, as well as write brief comments to document their thoughts.

-Details on these additions can be found here: [FIX ME](https://github.com/brwali/PopcornPicks)
+Details on these additions can be found here: [Review Page](https://github.com/brwali/PopcornPicks/blob/master/docs/frontend.md#review-page)

 ### The Wall
 Users can view all of their movie reviews and ratings at a glance in a visually appealing dashboard.